BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Introduction

-Recently, a machine learning-based method known as physics-informed neural networks (PINN) has been developed to facilitate the learning and integration of physical laws represented by nonlinear partial differential equations (PDEs) in complex physical, biological, and engineering systems~\cite{Raissi:JMLR'18, Raissi:JCP'19}.
-The PINN approach has been utilized to solve Korhonen’s equation, showing promising results for Electromigration (EM) stress modeling~\cite{HouChen:TCAD'22, Jin:ICCAD'22, HouZhen:TCAD'23}.
-In this framework, the physical laws, boundary conditions, and initial conditions of the PDEs are explicitly enforced through loss functions within the neural networks.
-This method has demonstrated effectiveness for small-scale PDE problems with a limited number of variables.
-Recently a hierarchical PINN scheme has been introduced to accelerate EM analysis~\cite{Jin:ICCAD'22, Lamichhane:ICCAD'23}.
-This hierarchical approach addresses stress evolution in multi-segment interconnects in two stages.
-First, parameterized surrogate models for stress evolution in individual wire segments are constructed using either neural networks or analytical solutions.
-In the second stage, the PINN scheme is employed to enforce stress continuity and atomic flux conservation across all segments of a multi-segment interconnect wire.
-This strategy significantly reduces the number of variables in the second stage of PINN training, thereby enhancing computational efficiency.
-However, these PINN-based methods have yet to address the variability in EM effects.
+In recent years, machine learning–based methods have demonstrated strong effectiveness and efficiency in addressing complex EDA problems~\cite{SadiqbatchaZhao:ASPDAC'20, Jin:ICCAD'20, Lu:ICCAD'23, Lu:ISLPED'25}.
+Among them, physics-informed neural networks (PINN) has been developed to facilitate the learning and integration of physical laws represented by nonlinear PDEs in complex physical, biological, and engineering systems~\cite{Raissi:JMLR'18, Raissi:JCP'19}.
+PINN approach has been utilized to solve Korhonen’s equation, showing promising results for EM stress modeling~\cite{HouChen:TCAD'22, Jin:ICCAD'22, HouZhen:TCAD'23}.
+In this framework, physical laws, boundary conditions (BCs), and initial conditions (ICs) of the PDEs are explicitly enforced through loss functions within the neural networks.
+This approach has demonstrated effectiveness on small-scale PDE problems.
+Recently, hierarchical PINN schemes have been introduced to accelerate EM analysis~\cite{Jin:ICCAD'22, Lamichhane:ICCAD'23}.
+These approaches divide the stress evolution problem in multi-segment interconnects into two stages, thereby significantly reducing the number of variables, as well as enhancing computational efficiency and scalability to large-scale interconnect structures.
+However, these PINN-based methods have yet to tackle the variability in EM effects.

+Bayesian Neural Networks (BNNs) have emerged as an important class of neural networks due to their robust capabilities in uncertainty quantification, handling limited datasets, and preventing overfitting~\cite{Goan_2020}.
+Lamichhane \textit{et al.} introduced a hierarchical approach that integrates a pre-trained Bayesian network with a PINN framework to estimate EM stress variations, with a particular focus on the nucleation phase~\cite{Lamichhane:ICCAD'24}.
+However, extending BNNs to analyze the post-voiding phase poses significant challenges, as it requires incorporating the initial stress distribution, a task that is highly complex and often infeasible for even simple neural networks~\cite{Lamichhane:ICCAD'23}.